Key Takeaways

 - Share your wallet address (public key) with the sender.

-- Accept the payment when it appears in your wallet.
+- Payment appears in your wallet.

 Exploring Other Cryptocurrencies

-Ethereum (ETH): The native token of Ethereum, a decentralized platform for creating smart contracts.
+Ethereum (ETH) – The native token of Ethereum, a decentralized platform for creating smart contracts.
 Ethereum’s blockchain differs from Bitcoin’s, functioning more like a software development platform.
 This enables developers to build decentralized applications (dApps) and smart contracts.
 Ethereum is also known for its extensive Decentralized Finance (DeFi) ecosystem.

 Other Cryptocurrencies: Explore a wide range of cryptocurrencies and blockchains.
 Instead of buying with fiat currency, consider swapping your Bitcoin for alternative coins.